 Optimizing your WordPress website for better speed is not optional.
 Speed optimization is mandatory since it affects the overall user experience and ranking.
-Apart from choosing a good hosting provider and lightweight theme, a performance improvement plugin can help you with the task.
+Apart from choosing a good hosting provider and a lightweight theme, a performance improvement plugin can help you with the task.

 In my experience, Perfmatters is one of the lightweight and easy-to-use performance plugins you can use to take your website’s speed to the next level.